mayjox/Introduction-to-Recursion/README.md

 <b>What I learned:</b>

-Recursive functions invoke the same function with a diffenet input until the base/final case is reached
+Recursive functions invoke the same function with a diffenet input until the base/final case is reached.

-recursion pitfalls happen when there is no base case, forget to return or return the wrong thing or stack overflow
+recursion pitfalls happen when there is no base case, forget to return or return the wrong thing or stack overflow.

+Recursive functions can be used in some cases where loops are used and can replace loops thereby improving the time complexities of a code.